iskburcin/iskburcin/README.md

   </tr>
 </table>

-<h3 align="center">I'm a passionate Java programmer from Turkey.\n I’m interested AI and some application of blockchain recently.
+<h3 align="center">I'm a passionate Java programmer from Turkey.</h3>
+<h4 align="left">I’m interested AI and some application of blockchain recently.
 I havent decided my field yet.
-But after intern session, I'm sure that I would have deep dive into my favourite  </h3>
+But after intern session, I'm sure that I would have deep dive into my favourite  </h4>

 ## 🙋‍♂️ About Me